It's easy to start your application.

 A.Yes, Habif Health and Wellness offers medical and mental health services for graduate students.
-The Liberman Center offers a variety of clubs, seminars and workshops specifically geared toward graduate students.
+The Graduate Center offers a variety of clubs, seminars and workshops specifically geared toward graduate students.
 AGES is the Association of Graduate Engineering Students and all PhD students are members.
 AGES offers networking and social events.
 In addition, McKelvey Graduate Student Services office offers support for students for a variety of issues.

 Q. Can I collaborate or work in a lab on the Medical school campus?